Lubin's conjecture for height-one $p$-adic dynamical systems over cyclo-tame extensions: The latent Tate module

 \subsection{The Galois action on \texorpdfstring{$f$}{f}-consistent sequences}

-The full structure on $T_f$ can be recovered solely from its Galois action.
+The full structure on $T_f$ can be recovered solely from how Galois acts on it.
 To this end, we are interested in finding a more explicit description of this action.
 This can be achieved by comparing it with the action of the $\mathbb{Z}_p$-iterates of $u$ on $T_f$.
-Recall that $T_f$ is the $G_K$-set of $f$-consistent sequences of elements in $\mathfrak{m}_{\mathbb{C}_p}$, and that the pair of series $(f, u)$ is a pair of endomorphisms of it, acting by componentwise evaluation:
+We recall that $T_f$ is the $G_K$-set of $f$-consistent sequences of elements in $\mathfrak{m}_{\mathbb{C}_p\!}$, and that the pair of series $(f, u)$ is a pair of endomorphisms of it, acting by componentwise evaluation:

 Let $S_f \subset T_f$ be the subset composed of all elements whose second entry is nonzero.
-If Lubin's conjecture holds, then $T_f$ is canonically isomorphic to the $p$-adic Tate module of the latent formal group, and an element $x \in T_f$ is a generator of $T_f$ as $\mathbb{Z}_p$-module if and only if $x \in S_f$.
+If Lubin's conjecture holds, $T_f$ is canonically isomorphic to the $p$-adic Tate module of the latent formal group, and an element $x \in T_f$ is a generator of $T_f$ as $\mathbb{Z}_p$-module if and only if $x \in S_f$.
 Elements of $T_f$ are either zero or have finitely many initial zero entries followed by an element of $S_f$.
 In order to describe the $G_K$-action on $T_f$, it is therefore sufficient to describe it on the subset $S_f$.
-However, recovering this action dynamically via the $\mathbb{Z}_p$-iterates of $u$ requires restricting it.
-Indeed, $u$, and hence its iterates, fix some initial entries of all the elements of $T_f$.
+Nevertheless, recovering this action dynamically via the $\mathbb{Z}_p$-iterates of $u$ requires restricting it.
+Indeed, $u$, and hence all its iterates, fix some initial entries of all the elements of $T_f$.
 We let

-which is a positive integer since we assume $u'(0) \in 1 + p\mathbb{Z}_p$.
-According to Corollary \ref{R: periodic-points-u}, $u$ fixes up to the $\ell+1$ first components of the elements of $S_f$.
-We view $S_f$ as a directed tree: